Imperal Docs

 Tabs in a right panel are achieved by one of two approaches:

 1. Single @ext.panel(slot="right") handler that branches internally on a kwarg (e.g., active_tab="documents").
-The tab UI is rendered inside the UINode tree — not by the host shell.
+The tab UI is rendered inside your UINode tree.

-2. Multiple @ext.panel declarations where only one is the configured right.panel_id for batch discovery, and the others are reached via ui.Call(...) actions that replace the slot.
+2. Multiple @ext.panel declarations where only one is discovered at session init, and the others are reached via ui.Call(...) actions that replace the slot.

 When to use it